alex88/alexfu.it/source/posts/2013-10-04-symfony-scaling-with-opsworks.md

 ### MySql XtraDB Cluster

-First of all I've installed <a href="http://www.percona.com/software/percona-xtradb-cluster" target="_blank">Percona XtraDB Cluster</a> on three dedicated servers which easily handle our writing needs while providing us an high available solution which never had a failure since we've started.
+First of all I've installed [Percona XtraDB Cluster](http://www.percona.com/software/percona-xtradb-cluster){:target='_blank'} on three dedicated servers which easily handle our writing needs while providing us an high available solution which never had a failure since we've started.

-You can easily install it on your own following this simple <a href="http://www.percona.com/doc/percona-xtradb-cluster/howtos/ubuntu_howto.html" target="_blank">tutorial</a> and you'll end up with a working MySql cluster powered by the enhanced InnoDB version called <a href="http://www.percona.com/software/percona-xtradb" target="_blank">XtraDB</a>.
+You can easily install it on your own following this simple [tutorial](http://www.percona.com/doc/percona-xtradb-cluster/howtos/ubuntu_howto.html){:target='_blank'} and you'll end up with a working MySql cluster powered by the enhanced InnoDB version called [XtraDB](http://www.percona.com/software/percona-xtradb){:target='_blank'}.

 ## AWS OpsWorks

 The MySql cluster is the only part we've left off Amazon Web Services for performance and pricing reasons, we don't need to scale it so fast since the number of writes we're going to handle is predictable and the price of such performant machines is less than we would have paid for on AWS.

-<a href="http://aws.amazon.com/opsworks/" target="_blank">OpsWorks</a> is a new deployment & management tool available on the AWS console which let you deploy orchestrate your application servers using chef recipes or built-in components.
+[OpsWorks](http://aws.amazon.com/opsworks/){:target='_blank'} is a new deployment & management tool available on the AWS console which let you deploy orchestrate your application servers using chef recipes or built-in components.

 ### Stacks